For transfer scholarships to other universities, visit Transfer Resources.

 - Tarrant County College Book Scholarship: Provides a $400 per semester award.
 Requires enrollment of nine hours minimum, at

-least a 2.75 GPA and an EFC greater than $4,301.
+least a 2.75 GPA and an EFC greater than $4,401.

 TCC Foundation, TCC Department and Outside Scholarships

+The TCC Foundation administers a variety of scholarships, including general Foundation scholarships, community, faculty/staff development and school district partnerships.
 For scholarship requirements, how to apply and important dates visit the TCC Foundation website.